Zenibaa57/Stack-Ops/README.md

 ## Create a user

+**By default, only the admin user is created for the client tenant.
+The good practice here is to create nominative user accounts, with privileges adapted according to the users in question, and to no longer use this admin account.**

+Here, an example concerning the addition of a new member in the client project:

 1. Use your admin username and password to log in to your OpenStack tenant
 2. Under the "Identity" tab, click on "Users" then "Create user"
 3. Fill in the fields as follows and click on "Create user":